NikKowPHP/proxy-setup/a.md

 echo "Creating virtual network device..." ip tuntap add dev $VIRTUAL_TUN_DEVICE mode tun

-echo "Temporarily disabling Reverse Path Filtering to ensure policy routing works..."
+echo "Temporarily disabling Reverse Path Filtering to ensure routing works..."
 INTERFACES_TO_MODIFY=("all" "$PHYSICAL_INTERFACE" "$VIRTUAL_TUN_DEVICE")
 for iface in "${INTERFACES_TO_MODIFY[@]}"; do
     # The device might not exist yet, so we check.